 - 2004: LGBT advocates and their allies begin the push for updating Florida’s law to protect people from discrimination on the basis of sexual orientation and gender identity and expression.
 Support has continued to grow, both in public polls and in the legislature.

-- November 26, 2014: Republican Rep. Holly Raschein and Democratic Senator Joseph Abruzzo file bills (HB33 and SB 156) in the Florida House and Senate, respectively, the Florida Competitive Workforce Act, which would extend non-discrimination protections to LGBT Floridians.
+- November 26, 2014: Republican Rep. Holly Raschein and Democratic Senator Joseph Abruzzo file bills (HB33 and SB 156) in the Florida House and Senate, respectively, known as the Florida Competitive Workforce Act which would extend statewide nondiscrimination protections to LGBT Floridians.
 While the bill does not pass in 2015, it continues an important conversation in Florida about updating the state’s non-discrimination protections to include LGBT people.

 - February 8, 2016: The Senate Judiciary Committee holds the first-ever hearing on the Florida Competitive Workforce Act, which would provide comprehensive protections for LGBT Floridians across employment, housing and public accommodations.
 Ultimately the legislation does not advance through committee but securing the hearing signifies growing momentum.

 - February 14, 2017: The Jacksonville City Council passes an LGBTQ-inclusive nondiscrimination ordinance with broad support.
 Jacksonville is the twelfth largest city in the United States and was one of the few top cities where LGBT people are not explicitly protected from discrimination.
 Freedom for All Americans was proud to work with our partners at Jacksonville Coalition for Equality on this campaign.

 The following municipalities protect people from discrimination on the basis of their sexual orientation and gender identity/expression: